 A Tale of Two Black Bear Cubs

-These bear cubs are the stars of the premiere episode of Mutual of Omaha’s Wild Kingdom Protecting the Wild.
-The episode, “Bear Cub Rescue,” focuses on their rehabilitation and release.
-Thanks to PAWS, the bear cubs are back in the wild, but getting there took a lot of hard work.
+The Mutual of Omaha’s Wild Kingdom crew had the honor of helping these black bear cubs return to their home in the Pacific Northwest forests.
+Thanks to the hardworking people at PAWS, the bear cubs are back in the wild, but getting there took a lot of hard work.
 Brown shared with Wild Kingdom how the bears went from wildfire to release.

 Preparing the black bears for release